-The government wide financial statements are reported on Pages 11 and 12.
+The government wide financial statements are reported on pages 12 and 13.

 Fund financial statements - A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District, like state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
 All of the funds of the District are categorized as governmental funds.
-The Fund level financial statements can be found on Pages 13-16.

 Governmental Funds - Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
-However, unlike the government-wide financial statements focus on current sources and uses of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
+However, unlike the government-wide financial statements, governmental fund financial statements focus on current sources and uses of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financing requirements.